fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 | ContactTitle           | (Academic) Title of primary contact (before name)                                                                                   | no        |
 | ContactMobilePhone     | Mobile phone number of the primary contact                                                                                          | no        |

-A = Not all of the fields _commercial identification_ are mandatory.
+<sup>1</sup> = Not all of the fields _commercial identification_ are mandatory.
 The naming might be country-specific, but one of the three fields should be completed.
-B = There may be country-specific differences in which fields are mandatory to fill in.
+<sup>2</sup> = There may be country-specific differences in which fields are mandatory to fill in.
 For example, the postal code is only mandatory in Austria.

 #### Handling error messages